Sous Vide Pork Roast

 Equipment 🔪

+Instant Pot with Sous Vide setting: My Instant Pot Aura Pro has proven to have many uses in my kitchen.
 The specific Instant Pot I have has been discontinued, but I found the Instant Pot Max to be similar, and it has a sous vide setting.

-What to serve with Sous Vide Pork Roast
+What to Serve with Sous Vide Pork Roast

 Lastly, if you tried Sous Vide Pork Roast following this recipe, please let me know how you liked it by leaving a comment and/or rating!